Pound slides to two-year low against the dollar

 London stock markets also fell on Tuesday on worries about UK growth.

-But the resignation of two senior government ministers on Tuesday evening was not a significant factor in the pound's fall, Jane Foley from Rabobank told the BBC Radio 4 Today programme.
+But the resignation of two senior government ministers on Tuesday evening, including former Chancellor Rishi Sunak, was not a significant factor in the pound's fall, Rabobank head currency strategist Jane Foley told the BBC Radio 4 Today programme.

+"The market is so much more concerned with growth, and what is this government going to do... the news in itself didn't create too many additional woes," she said.

+On Tuesday the pound fell below $1.19 for the first time since March 2020, when the first UK Covid lockdown was brought in.